-Keep in mind that adopting from shelters takes patience because not everyone has small birds available at any given time; adoption services usually have a lot of applications being processed at once, and your bird might also not be socialized enough to be handled by anyone.
+Keep in mind that adopting from shelters takes patience because not everyone has small birds available at any given time.
+Adoption services usually have a lot of applications being processed at once, and your preferred bird might also not be socialized enough to be handled by anyone.

-In conclusion, these were nine of the most popular species of small parrots you’ll find around the world today.
-Their popularity has a lot to do with their overall appearance and behavior and because they’re relatively easy to care for.
+These are nine of the most popular species of small parrots that you’ll find around the world today.
+Their popularity has much to do with their overall appearance and behavior and the fact that they’re relatively easy to care for.
 You don’t have to be a professional to take good care of one of these beautiful birds!

-If you’re interested in adding a small parrot to your household, make sure to know the basics of caring for it.
-Our blog is full of guides and resources on different species, so help yourself!
+If you’re interested in adding a small parrot to your household, make sure to know the basics of caring for them.
+This blog is full of guides and resources on different species, so check them out!

 You May Also Like: